乌鸦传媒

 Links between basic/discovery science and the clinic have never been stronger.
 Clinical observations inform studies that uncover novel mechanisms of disease pathogenesis, and there are increasing examples of how basic/discovery science provides new ideas that are directly translated into clinical treatments that improve patient outcomes.
 Strengthening the interplay between basic/discovery science and clinical applications will increase opportunities to link clinical research with mechanistic insights.
 Expansion of population-scale databases with clinical and biomarker data will empower and guide discovery science and ensure it is patient-focused.

-Disparities in health outcomes for racial, ethnic, gender, and other underserved populations have been an unfortunate and unacceptable part of research and healthcare for centuries.
+Disparities in health outcomes for racial, ethnic, gender, and other underrepresented populations have been an unfortunate and unacceptable part of research and healthcare for centuries.
 Studies aimed at understanding the impact of health disparities on malignant and non-malignant hematologic disorders, and the developing strategies to reverse such disparities in hematology are of central importance.
 We must understand the drivers of disparities and how they relate to patient outcomes in malignant and non-malignant disorders.
 Central to this are (a) the design of clinical trials and enrollment processes that are more inclusive, represent the population of those affected by the disease, and likely to benefit from the treatment and (b) studies into the basis of health disparities and their impact on hematologic disorders and (C) increased efforts to include diversity and health disparities in preclinical discovery and translational science.

 Investigators driving research programs, particularly at the leadership level, have also lacked diversity.
 We must recruit and train a diverse workforce that includes under-represented racial and ethnic groups, women, and others who have been marginalized within the profession.
 Likewise, access to and support for careers in research and patient care must be improved so all can access and benefit from the scientific advances.